Developmental Program - A Stepping Stone to Jr Division

-The Developmental Program was designed to challenge and better prepare those players ages 7 to 8 years old for the next level of soccer.
-In effect we are tiering this group to train together and play against other Clubs with the focus on developing players for the older age groups.
+The Developmental Program was designed to challenge and better prepare those players ages 6 to 10 years old for the next level of soccer.
+In effect, we are tiering this group to train together with the focus on developing players for the older age groups.
 Our basic philosophy is that focusing on individual player development with fundamental ball skills, realistic and fair game time and developing players in all areas of the field should be the overriding factors at this age.

 The Developmental approach places the emphasis on the player and their individual development and not that of the team.
 The main focus is technical development without the pressure of short-term, result oriented games.

 For the 7U group, we want to develop a pool of players in addition to their FUNdamentals teams.

 At the 8U and up ages, we will start to tier the pool of players into more of a team focus.
 However, all players in the pool are still being developed.